 Flat Shoals Baptist

 Flat Shoals Church was organized in 1829 under the name Smith’s Meeting House.
-The name was changed to Flat Shoals Church the following year and the original structure was completed between 1832 and 1836.
-Many Troup County pioneers are interred in the cemetery.
+The following year, it was renamed Flat Shoals Church, and construction of the original structure took place between 1832 and 1836.

 Flat Shoals Church can be found at 2458 Salem Road in neighboring Pine Mountain.